dallaylaen/potracheno/help/config.md

 Does not affect reports & browse, which is a bug.

+### security

+* `members_only` - only allow logged in users, display a 403 for anonymous.
+May be useful if a severe NDA is in place.

 ### update

 * `interval` = seconds - how ofter to check for newer version on github.